Is your future in safe hands? – Why you should have an LPA

 It is estimated that around a third of people born in the UK in 2015 will suffer from this debilitating mental illness at some stage in their lives.

 Few of us want to think that we might lose our mental capacity or how we would cope with our financial affairs and personal welfare if we did.
-Fortunately, there are measures we can take to provide security and ease the potential burden on our relatives, and one of the key actions is to create a Lasting Power of Attorney.
+Fortunately, there are measures we can take to provide security and ease the potential burden on our relatives, one of the key actions is to create a Lasting Power of Attorney.

 What is an LPA?

 A Lasting Power of Attorney (LPA) was created under the Mental Capacity Act 2005 and came into effect in 2007.
-It is a way of giving someone you trust (an attorney) the legal authority to make decisions on your behalf if you lack mental capacity at some time in the future.
+It is a way of giving someone you trust (an attorney) the legal authority to make decisions on your behalf if you lack the mental capacity at some time in the future.

 There are two types of LPA:

 - Property and Financial Affairs

 Property and Financial Affairs

 With this LPA, an attorney can make general decisions about finances and property, such as: